ScilifelabDataCentre/dds_web/README.md

 Finally, confirm that the database looks correct after running the migration and commit the migration file to git.
 Note that you need to run `black` on the generated migration file.

-> If you want to start over, start from autogeneration method 2.
+> If you want to start over, restore the content of `migrations/versions` and start from autogeneration method 2.

 ### Database issues while running `docker-compose up`